Martin1887/dotenv/nvim/README.md

 - `https://github.com/hiphish/rainbow-delimiters.nvim` for colorized parenthesis.
 - boole to cycle among boolean values (`<C-x>` is changed to `<C-z>`).
 - tint to tint inactive windows.
-- FeMaco for float buffers in embedded other languages code blocks with `<leader>ce`.
 - nvim-spider for subword and skipping punctuation `w,e,b,ge` movements.